2005-2012

 Returning to NZ I spent a year in Nelson, in the South Island , and studied at the Nelson School of Music (finally learning some ‘conventional’ technique).

-…by this point I was 26, had played in an award-winning 18-piece punk symphony and as an international artist at the Liquid Architecture festival in Brisbane, yet could barely play a basic tune by ear).
+By this point I was 26, had played in an award-winning 18-piece punk symphony and as an international artist at the Liquid Architecture festival in Brisbane (unrecorded, unfortunately), yet could barely play a basic tune by ear.

 I played in gigs down the West Coast and in Lyttelton, and at the Lines of Flight festival in Dunedin.

-I next spent a year in in Busan, South Korea, teaching English as a second language (to fund my travels), and making pieces from field recordings
+I next travelled further afield, and spent a year and a half with Cylvi M in Busan, South Korea (teaching English as a second language to fund our travels), and making pieces from field recordings

 Thailand